Krishna200608/CarRental/Readme.md

 * 📷 Upload and display car images via ImageKit
 * 📅 Book cars with date selection and pricing
 * 🛠️ Admin dashboard for managing cars and bookings
+* 🌀 Smooth and responsive animations throughout the UI

 ## 📜 Available Scripts